nikhilgautam96/Javascript/Notes/[1]_Intermediate_js/[3]_Functions_in_JS/Arrow/_4_Arrow_functions.md

--   The event listener has the ability to bind the callback function to the `this` (ie. the DOM element). bcz, thats where the event listener is attached to. but, in setTimeout() we don't see such behavoiur as the setTimeout function does not have the ability to bind to anything as it does have anything to bind it to.
+-   The event listener has the ability to bind the callback function to the `this` (ie. the DOM element). bcz, thats where the event listener is attached to. but, in setTimeout() we don't see such behaviour as the setTimeout() function does not have the ability to bind to anything.

 ```js
 function outer(callback) {